mertakkan/mertakkan/README.md

 </div>

 ### About Me :
-- 🔭 Freelance Full-Stack Developer
+- 🔭 Software Developer (Open For Work)
 - 📫 Reach me at : mert@akkan.dev

 ---